Fiddle Leaf Fig, Ficus Lyrata

 Grows best with consistent, indirect bright light.
+Give your plant a turn every few days to expose all sides to light for even growth from all sides.
 Rotate the plant every few months once it begins to lean towards the light.

 Water when the top 50%-75% of the soil becomes dry, then thoroughly drench until the water drains into the saucer.
 Empty the saucer if the water level is high so as not to drown the roots.

 As a native to the tropics, Fiddle Leaf Figs thrive in warm, wet conditions.
-Mist the leaves to increase humidity around your plant, especially in the drier winter months.
+Mist the leaves to increase humidity around your plant, especially in the drier winter months using filtered-water.

 Fiddle Leaf Fig enjoys warmer temperatures, but adapts easily to your home or office climate.
 However, it does not like cold drafts, so make sure you seal up drafty areas before situating your fig.